Last updated 2 September 2019

 In deciding applications for visitors, Queensland Corrective Services (QCS) must decide if the person would pose a risk to the prison, taking into account whether the visitor has escaped lawful custody, been convicted of helping another prisoner escape, committed an offence while visiting a prison or has been refused access to a prison previously.
-The usual procedure is that contact visits are approved once the visitor has been given a security clearance by police which usually takes six to eight weeks.
+The usual procedure is that contact visits are approved once the visitor has been given a security clearance by police, which usually takes six to eight weeks.
 The Criminal Law (Rehabilitation of Offenders) Act 1986 (Qld) does not apply to the criminal history for visitors to prisons.
 Visitors are required to disclose all previous or pending charges prior to entry, regardless of whether the convictions are recorded or old (s 328 Corrective Services Act).

 Most prisons now have an additional condition of entry that all visitors must supply a biometric scan of their fingerprints before entry.
-Providing a biometric face scan is optional.

 The chief executive may keep a visitor’s biometric information given to a corrective services facility as proof of the visitor’s identity, and any data about the visitor’s biometric information stored in the biometric information system.